 Mr. Eyal Henkin was appointed as the Company's CEO and his office commenced on January 1, 2018.5 Prior to his appointment to this office, he had served as the CEO of Supergas for some eight years.
-For details with respect to the approval of the terms of employment of the Company's CEO by the Company's shareholders meeting, see Section 7 below in this Report.

 In August 2018, the Company appointed Ms. Rachel Mittelman as Chief Information Officer at the Group, from September 2018.